direc85/fish/README.md

 should be lightning fast, even if you switch the target architecture back and forth.
 The Sailfish OS 3 build however seems to use older cmake, which seems to always build the sources into the same folder, so it always does a failsafe `make clean` before even trying to compile it.

-I included the build script I used to generate 3.4.0-3 builds so you can use that, too.
+The build script that builds all architectures for all four build targets is included, that's what I build the twelve (12) RPMs with.

 Improvements in the packaging are very, _very_ welcome!